tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_item.md

     print "OnItemResearchStart works!"
 ```

- * Called when a player has started researching an item
+ * Called when the player has started researching an item
  * No return behavior

 ## OnItemRemovedFromContainer